8 ways to bring the outside in

 ‘Make newspaper planters for sunflower seeds or bulbs and lard bird feeders’ suggests Felicity, leader in training at 4th Hastings Guides.

-Take a look at our how to guides to making bird feeders and upcycling old items into plant pots to get started.
 Girls who want to learn more about upcycling could try the Upcycling interest badge at home too.

 5. Help our spiky friends by making hedgehog feeders